safespring/web/content/en/tech-update/2025-04-validating-talos-linux-install.md

 sectiontext: "Deep Dives"
 section: "Tech update"
 author: "Stefan Negru"
+sidebarlinkname: "Explore Kubernetes Engine"
+sidebarlinkurl: "/containers/"
+sidebarlinkname2: "Talk to a cloud architect"
+sidebarlinkurl2: "/contact/"
 TOC: "In this post"
 aliases:
   - /blogg/2025/2025-04-validating-talos-linux-intstall/
   - /tech-update/2025-04-validating-talos-linux-install/
 ---

+{{< ingress >}}
+Use this guide to validate a Talos Linux Kubernetes cluster on OpenStack, confirm Cilium and Cinder CSI behavior, and run repeatable upgrade operations for both Talos OS and Kubernetes.
+{{< /ingress >}}

 In a [previous article]({{% relref "/tech-update/2025-03-talos-linux-on-openstack.md" %}}) we started to explore Talos Linux and what that could mean for us, and how we can automate the installation on Safespring OpenStack, but we wanted to go a few steps further in our investigation and look into confirming two more aspects: